 The draft HOME-ARP Allocation Plan was made available for public review and comment on October 27, 2022, on both the HCD website at www.miamigov.com/HOME-ARP and in hard copy at the HCD office.
 The notice of the public hearing and availability of the draft Allocation Plan was published in The Miami Herald on 10/27.
 The public meeting on November 8 took place at City Hall and was broadcast live online and via the City's Channel 77, a cable channel within City limits.
 Pursuant to the comments received from the CoC following that process, the draft Allocation Plan was edited and the second draft was advertised and made available for public review and comment on Dec.
-28, 2022 through Jan 12,

-2023, with the second public hearing scheduled to take place at the City Commission meeting set for Jan.
+28, 2022 through Jan 12, 2023, with the second public hearing taking place at the City Commission meeting held on Jan.
 12, 2023.
+The third draft of the Allocation Plan was advertised on November 26, 2024, and made available for public review and comment from November 26, 2024 through December 11, 2024.
+The third public hearing took place at the City Commission meeting held on December 12, 2024.\\